Post-concussion fatigue: Expected or a Chronic condition?

 A more common sign of concussion is a blank or vacant stare.
 This sign alone is not enough to officially diagnose a concussion, but it is something that points us in the right direction.

-Other signs of concussion may include – delayed verbal and motor responses (where a person is slow to answer questions or follow instructions), confusion, inability to focus their attention, disorientation (ie. picking up the ball and running in the wrong direction), slurred speech, gross observable incoordination (ie. an athlete that gets up stumbling and appears off balance), inability to walk in tandem (ie. heel-toe walking), becoming emotional, and memory deficits.
+Other signs of a concussion may include – delayed verbal and motor responses (where a person is slow to answer questions or follow instructions), confusion, inability to focus their attention, disorientation (ie. picking up the ball and running in the wrong direction), slurred speech, gross observable incoordination (ie. an athlete that gets up stumbling and appears off balance), inability to walk in tandem (ie. heel-toe walking), becoming emotional, and memory deficits.

 Memory deficits may be shown in the form of a patient’s inability to remember a list of words that you have provided them or a true deficit such as Post Traumatic Amnesia (PTA).
 An example of PTA is the patient not being able to remember the first half of the game.